YinHK-gameDev/unity-learn/Multiplayer & Network/Network manager/README.md

 You should normally make sure the Network Manager persists between Scenes, otherwise the network connection is broken upon a Scene change.
 To do this, ensure the **Don’t Destroy On Load box** is checked in the Inspector.
 However it is also possible to have a separate Network Manager in each Scene with different settings, which may be helpful if you wish to control incremental Prefab loading, or different Scene transitions.

+### Customization
+There are virtual functions on the NetworkManager class that you can customize by creating **your own derived class** that inherits from **NetworkManager**.
+When implementing these functions, be sure to take care of the functionality that the default implementations provide.

 ### ref